What to do before travelling abroad for the first time

 I recommend making a short list of metro or bus stops close to the spots you'll be visiting - you can do this on your phone or in a paper notebook.
 Depending on where you're going, the crime rate in the area and if you're travelling alone, it may be safer for you to be glancing at a notebook than walking around with your smartphone out in a strange place.

-If you want to use your phone, I highly recommend screen-shotting routes on Google Maps or saving them offline.
+If you want to use your phone, I highly recommend screen-shotting routes on Google Maps or downloading them for using offline.
 International roaming costs can be crazy (especially for data) so you want to prepare for the times you're out of wifi range.

 Gather and back up all your documents and files